nitintf/navi/README.md

 ## Caution

 While Navi uses AI to generate shell commands, it's important to understand that AI isn't perfect.
 Always review the generated commands before executing them, especially if you're working in a production environment or dealing with sensitive data.
 Navi is a tool designed to assist you, but it doesn't replace good judgment and understanding of shell commands.

+## Contribution

+Contributions to Navi are very welcome!
+If you have a feature request, bug report, or proposal for code refactoring, please feel free to open an issue or submit a pull request.

+This thing only supports Gemini for the moment, but it could be easily updated to support other models using Replicate, Ollama, etc. [Pull requests welcome](https://github.com/zeke/yolox/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)!

 ## License